All You Need to Know About Bone Grafting

 Those whose appearance has been damaged by bone loss may potentially benefit from dental bone grafts.
 Loss of bone mass in the jaw can make the face appear shorter than it was.
 When the lower jawbone loses bone mass, it may thrust forward.
 Lips and muscles around them can alter look if there is no healthy bone structure beneath them.
 The skin around the jaw can become more wrinkled.
 Jaw bone loss is more prevalent in older persons, just as the risk of getting the bone-thinning condition osteoporosis rises with age.

 We hope this blog has helped you learn more about bone grafting.
 And, if you're considering getting a bone graft in Tomball, TX, contact Northampton Dental.
-Our skilled and experienced oral surgeon in Tomball, TX performs the Bone Grafting process with confidence and efficiency.
+Our skilled and experienced dentist in Tomball, TX performs the Bone Grafting process with confidence and efficiency.